DiMSam: Diffusion Models as Samplers for Task and Motion Planning under Partial Observability: Real World Experiment

 We apply the model trained in simulation directly to the real world, without finetuning, on door closing and opening tasks.

-We capture the depth image from a RealSense D435 depth camera mounted on the Franka gripper.
-The point cloud is segmented and sent to the learned \pddl{DiffusionPush} model.
-In the door closing and opening tasks, we use conditional sampling based on \pddl{ClassifyClose} and \pddl{ClassifyOpen} classifiers trained in simulation.
-The sampled trajectories are further rejected by IK and motion sampler, with collision checking to the observed partial point cloud.
+We capture the depth image from a RealSense D435i depth camera mounted on the Franka gripper.
+The point cloud of the microwave is segmented by removing the table plane.
+We apply the learned \pddl{DiffPush} model trained in simulation on the observed point cloud directly without any finetuning, demonstrating zero-shot sim-to-real transfer.
+In the door closing and opening tasks, we use conditional sampling based on \pddl{Doorclosed} and \pddl{DoorOpen} classifiers trained in simulation.
+The planner searches for trajectories that satisfy reachability and collision-free constraints.

-In the door-opening task, due to the small size of the microwave, the Franka robot gripper can't fit in between the microwave door and the microwave base.
-To fix that, we let the robot hold a stick.
-The predicted waypoints are set as the target location of the stick endpoint.
-Since our model only predicts the end-effector waypoint, we can make such changes by modifying the IK and motion planner to take into consideration the stick easily, without changing the trained model.
-It shows the flexibility of using a simplified encoding of action.
+In the door-opening task, the Franka robot gripper is too wide to fit in between the microwave door and the microwave base.
+We augment the robot with a tool that it can use to make contact with the microwave.
+The waypoints predicted by our diffusion models are set as the target locations of the tool endpoint.
+Since the action representation in the learned model is simplified as waypoints, we don't need to re-train the model but only need to modify the IK component.

-The observed image and point cloud are shown in Fig.~\ref{fig:realworld}.
-The RGB image is not used by the model.
-Due to the reflective material of the microwave and the glass used in microwave door, there is a lot of missing depth readings in the depth image.
-Despite the severe partial observability, our model is still able to generate target samples.
-Videos are available at the \href{https://sites.google.com/view/dimsam-tamp}{website}.
+The observed RGB image and point cloud are shown in Fig.~\ref{fig:realworld}.
+The RGB image itself is for illustration only and is not used by the model.
+Due to the reflective material of the microwave and the glass used in the microwave door, there are a lot of missing depth readings, as shown in Fig.~\ref{fig:observe_realdep}.
+Despite this severe partial observability, our model is still able to generate actionable target samples.
+Videos showing the robot solving these tasks are available at: \href{https://sites.google.com/view/dimsam-tamp}{https://sites.google.com/view/dimsam-tamp}.
+Thanks to the modular design of the \tamp{} system and the choice of observation and action space in learned models, we are able to deploy the system in the real world without finetuning.